 by John Ellis

 With the help of a friend, I once installed a new toilet in the upstairs bathroom of my house.
 In hindsight, we should’ve asked our wives to do it; they’re both far more capable than we are.
 But we didn’t.
 They were downstairs, and would’ve been willing to do it, I’m guessing.
-A couple of days later, after a couple of unsuccessful attempts to reset the leaking toilet on the seal, I gave up and called a plumber.
+Predictably, a few days later, after a couple of unsuccessful attempts to reset the leaking toilet on the seal, I gave up and called a plumber.
 I bet if our wives had installed it, I never would’ve had to call the plumber.

 At the time, though, both my friend and I were hostages of the myth of manliness.
 That pointless binary that categorizes activities and proclivities as either masculine or feminine.
 So, the wives stayed downstairs, doing feminine things while my friend and I went upstairs to do the masculine thing of installing a toilet.
 A stupid binary that ended up costing me money.